vappiah/bacterial-genomics-tutorial/README.md

 https://youtu.be/pobQgE4z-5Q

 #If you are working on a cluster you will want to combine the analysis results into a zip file for download and view locally.
-zip -r results P7741* mlst.csv amr.summary.tab dendogram pangenome results
+zip -r results QC_ASSEMBLY P7741* mlst.csv amr.summary.tab dendogram pangenome results

 #Now that you have been able to perform a bacterial comparative genome analysis.
 Its time to apply your skills on a real world data.
 #Good luck and see you next time